BHUTAN TRAVEL - BHUTAN & BEYOND

 Membership to ATAS – AFTA’s highest rated travel agencies for skills, performance and consumer protection

-ZERO Flight Risk – MTA Travel’s exclusive free cover against supplier default (conditions apply)
+ZERO Flight Risk – MTA Travel’s exclusive free cover against supplier default (not available during COVID-19 pandemic)

 Access to our wonderful travel app ‘COMPANION’ which puts trip details & documentation at your fingertips, and our clients just love it!